tayloj/tayloj.github.io/index.md

 > characters and ignores the rich mental structures that are essential
 > for any truly realistic social environment.
 While this "deceptive"
 > tactic may be suitable so long as a human is in the driver's seat
-> compensating for the mental deﬁcit, truly convincing autonomous
+> compensating for the mental deficit, truly convincing autonomous
 > synthetic characters must possess genuine mental states, which can
 > only result from a formal theory of mind.
 We report here on our
 > attempt to invent part of such a theory, one that will enable
-> artiﬁcial agents to have and reason about the beliefs of others,
+> artificial agents to have and reason about the beliefs of others,
 > resulting in characters that can predict and manipulate the behavior
 > of even human players.
 Furthermore, we present the "embodiment" of our
 > recent successes: Eddie, a four year old child in Second Life who can